canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 tests against both the host and the LXD container and expect to get twice the host's native network speed!

-A fresh installation of MAAS in a LXC/LXD container will consume about 4.7 GiB of disk space in the ``/var/lib/lxd/storage-pools/default/containers/`` directory.
+A fresh installation of MAAS in a LXC/LXD container will consume about 6 GiB of disk space in the ``/var/snap/lxd/common`` directory (or ``/var/lib/lxd/storage-pools/default/containers/``, if using an Ubuntu 18.04 host).
 This space is likely to grow over time, especially if you add support for multiple Ubuntu versions and CPU architectures to your MAAS configuration.
 (Each new version requires ``cloud-init`` files that consume some space.)